|Nutritional Guidelines (per serving)|

 The evening before you plan to cook and serve, pick over beans.
 Discard any small stones and damaged or imperfect beans.
 Put the beans in a large bowl and cover with cold water.
 Cover the bowl and let the beans soak at room temperature overnight.

 In the morning, drain the beans and rinse them thoroughly.
 Put the beans in a stockpot or Dutch oven and cover with water.
 Bring the beans to a boil over high heat.
 Reduce the heat to low and simmer until the husks curl when you blow on them.
 Drain the beans in a colander and rinse with hot water.

-Meanwhile, peel and chop the onion into 1/4-inch dice.
+Meanwhile, gather rest of ingredients, then peel and chop the onion into 1/4-inch dice.